roverbird/roverbird/README.md

 ## Hi there 👋

 💡 With expertise in data science and automation, I specialize in helping businesses and organizations optimize workflows and integrate advanced tech to improve efficiency.
-My projects range from **financial and technical analysis** to **machine learning** and **natural language processing**.
+My projects range from financial and technical analysis to natural language processing.

 For web development, I work with **Flask and Hugo** and have **DevOps experience** in web app/content deployment, particularly using **Firebase and Google Colab**.
-He codes in **Python and JavaScript**.

 Published researcher and author at Oxford University Press (OUP), Benjamins and Mladinska Knjiga.